S010MON/image-locate/README.md

 ### GPU Setup
 This project runs within a docker container provided by Tensorflow and requires the use of a GPU.
-Before running, ensure that you have a GPU compatible with Tensorflow and that is has been set up as per the instructions: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html provided by NVIDIA.
+Before running, ensure that you have a GPU compatible with Tensorflow and that it has been set up as per the instructions: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html provided by NVIDIA.

 ### Data Setup